mqtt-tools/mqttwarn/HANDBOOK.md

   ###### `launch`

-  In the `launch` option you specify which _services_ (of those available in the `services/` directory of _mqttwarn_ or using the `module` option, see the following paragraphs) you want to be able to use in target definitions.
+  In the `launch` option you specify a list of comma-separated _service_ names
+  defined within the `[config:xxx]` sections which should be launched.

+  You should launch every service you want to use from your topic/target definitions here.

   #### The `[config:xxx]` sections